Creating a video for sales is as simple as pressing record.

 Great for: Explanations, product walkthroughs, email prospecting

 Screen share recordings allow you to show and tell, and are ideal for explanations—like the reason for your outreach.

-Sales reps often use screen shares to review the prospect’s LinkedIn profile to explain why they’re an ideal buyer or to explore their website to highlight areas where the seller can help.
+Sales reps often use screen shares as part of their video outreach to review the prospect’s LinkedIn profile to explain why they’re an ideal buyer or to explore their website to highlight areas where the seller can help.

 If the salesperson reviews something the prospect will recognize, like their own profile, the rep can use that image to personalize the thumbnail to make it extra intriguing.

 Reps can also record demo videos to walk prospects through a particular feature or benefit.
 Demo videos excel at convincing unsure prospects to commit to a longer call or eliminating the need for a second or third live demo to speed the deal along.